JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 The second argument allows specification of a conversion from the raw input string to a Sequence object.
-For instance *Sequence::from_chars* will make a Sequence where each character in the original string is a token, whereas *Sequence:from_words* will split it using white space and use the resulting chunks as tokens.
+For instance *Sequence::from_chars* will make a Sequence where each character in the original string is a token, whereas *Sequence::from_words* will split it using white space and use the resulting chunks as tokens.

-The implementation is paralell, one thread per core.
+The implementation is parallel, one thread per core.

 Classes [Estimation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Estimation.java), [Initialisation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Initialisation.java) and
 [Optimisation](https://github.com/JoseLlarena/Mixtures-Of-Markov-Chains/blob/master/src/main/java/com/fluent/pgm/mixtures/Optimisation.java) can be used to implement custom EM training